This article covers letters from Reunite (website: reunitemenow.com) and Prime Location Services (website: primelocationservices.co.uk).

-On the Companies House website, Natalie Alice Bourner, was a director until September 2016, and a Natalie Alice Bunyer (presumably the same person changing their name after marriage or a divorce) became a director in January 2017.
+On the Companies House website, Natalie Alice Bourner, was a director until September 2016, and a Natalie Alice Bunyer (perhaps the same person changing their name after marriage or divorce) became a director in January 2017.

 There are comments on the internet that they have also sent tracing letters with the names Absolute Locate and GDR Trace.